Spaces of smooth embeddings and configuration categories: Operads and fiberwise complete Segal spaces

 where $Q^{\Delta[k]}$ is the operad defined by $Q^{\Delta[k]}(S)=\map(\Delta[k],Q(S))$ for a finite set $S$, and $\map(\Delta[k],Q(S))$ is the space whose set of $\ell$-simplices is the set of maps of spaces $\Delta[\ell]\times\Delta[k]\to Q(S)$.

-By Berger and Moerdijk \cite[Expl~3.3.1]{BergerMoerdijk2003} there is a model structure on the category of operads in spaces in which a morphism $f\co P\to Q$ is a weak equivalence, or a fibration, if it is levelwise a weak equivalence, respectively fibration.
+By Berger and Moerdijk \cite[Expl~3.3.1]{BergerMoerdijk2003} there is a model structure on the category of operads in spaces in which a morphism $f\co P\to Q$ is a weak equivalence, or a fibration, if it is degreewise a weak equivalence, respectively fibration.
 This model structure is simplicial with mapping spaces as above, and so the derived mapping space $\rmap(P,Q)$ is the derived variant of $\map(P,Q)$ (see Appendix \ref{section-Rmap}).

 Let $P$ and $Q$ be operads in the category of spaces.
-We assume that $P(\uli 1)$ and $Q(\uli 1)$ are weakly contractible, and for simplicity we also assume that $Q$ is fibrant (which means that each of the spaces $Q(S)$ is fibrant).
+We assume that $P(\uli 1)$ and $Q(\uli 1)$ are weakly contractible.
+For simplicity we also assume that $Q$ is fibrant (which means that each of the spaces $Q(S)$ is fibrant).
+The functor which to an operad $P$ associates the simplicial space $N\sC_P$ over $\fin$ preserves weak equivalences and so induces a map